numba/numba/docs/source/dev.rst

 scope_inner passed as first argument. scope_inner has a reference to scope outer, so all variables can be resolved.

-These scopes are instances of a numba extension class.
+These scopes are instances of dynamic numba extension classes.

 .. _extcls:

 Extension Classes
 ~~~~~~~~~~~~~~~~~

+Extension classes live in numba/exttypes.

 @jit
 ----
 Compiling @jit extension classes works as follows:

-    * Create an extension Numba type holding a symtab
+    * Create an extension Numba type holding a symbol table
     * Capture attribute types in the symtab ...

         * ... from the class attributes::